7 Adorable Organic Baby Clothes Brands (Parent Tested)

 • Certifications: GOTS (Global Organic Textile Standard), OEKO-TEX Standard 100 (for inks and dyes)

-• Sustainability: 100% organic cotton, non-toxic eco-friendly dyes, fair trade practices, living wages for workers
+• Sustainability: 100% organic cotton, non-toxic, eco-friendly dyes, fair trade practices, living wages for workers

 • Price Range: $$ - $$$ (bodysuits/tees $22, hoodies $34, pants $22, dresses $36, multipack sets $74)

 What sets them apart are thoughtful details like signature coconut snap closures that babies love to touch, and cuts designed specifically for cloth diapers without sacrificing style.
-Their focus on "heirloom quality" construction means pieces are built to last through multiple children while maintaining their shape and softness.

 Parents love that these clothes photograph beautifully while surviving the chaos of real baby life, making them perfect for families wanting both Instagram-worthy moments and practical durability that justifies the mid-to-upper price point.